bartosz347/telemetry-demo/README.md

 There are 2 variants of this demo:

-1. **Basic**, in which requests are sent directly to the microservices.
+1. **Basic** – in which requests are sent directly to the microservices.
-2. **Extended** – utilizing HAProxy, which works as a loadbalancer for microservices and therefore allows vertical scaling of the microservices.
+2. **Extended** – utilizing HAProxy, which works as a loadbalancer for microservices and therefore allows horizontal scaling of the microservices.

 ## Project structure